 - An episode of Law & Order: SVU sees the detectives investigate the case of an elderly woman who was tortured and forced to sign checks.
 They interrogate her son, who immediately points the finger at her grandson (his own son), whom he describes as a deadbeat who dropped out of uni.
 When they interrogate the grandson, he explains that the only reason he dropped out was that his dad frittered away his college funds on bad business ideas, and he considers his grandma the only relative who cared about him.

 - One episode of Law & Order: Criminal Intent involves a man who uses his forging skills to destroy the reputation of a church's patron saint, because his mentally ill mother basically gave away his possessions and their savings to them without his consent.
-In a twist, he doesn't blame his mother for this, and relents when Goren makes it clear how devastated she'd be if the forged documents were accurate.
+In a twist, he doesn't blame his mother for this, instead blaming the church for taking advantage of her mental illness to coerce the "donations" out of her, and he ultimately relents when Goren points out how devastated she'd be if the forged documents were accurate.

 - In one episode of Riverdale, Betty's mother Alice decides to give all of Betty's college money to the Farm cult she has joined.
 Despite trying to stop her by getting legal documents, Betty fails to get the money back.